Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Abstract

 \section{Abstract}

-{ Presenting the complexities of a model's performance is a communication bottleneck that threatens collaborations between data scientists and subject matter experts.
-Accuracy and error metrics alone fail to tell the whole story of a model -- its risks, strengths, and limitations -- making it difficult for subject matter experts to feel confident in deciding to use a model.
-As a result, models may fail innexpected ways if their weaknesses are not clearly understood.
-Alternatively, models may go unused, as subject matter experts disregard poorly presented models in favor of familiar, yet arguably substandard methods.
-In this paper, we propose effective use of visualization as a medium for communication between data scientists and subject matter experts.
-Our research addresses the gap between common practices in model performance communication and the understanding of subject matter experts and decision makers.
-We derive a set of communication guidelines and recommended visualizations for communicating model performance based on interviews of both data scientists and subject matter experts at the same organization.
-We conduct a follow-up study with subject matter experts to evaluate the efficacy of our guidelines in presentations of model performance with and without our recommendations.
-We find that our proposed guidelines made subject matter experts more aware of the tradeoffs of the presented model.
-Participants realized that current communication methods left them without a robust understanding of the model's performance, potentially giving them misplaced confidence in the use of the model. }
+Presenting a predictive model's performance is a communication bottleneck that threatens collaborations between data scientists and subject matter experts.
+Accuracy and error metrics alone fail to tell the whole story of a model -- its risks, strengths, and limitations -- making it difficult for subject matter experts to feel confident in their decision to use a model.
+As a result, models may fail in unexpected ways or go entirely unused, as subject matter experts disregard poorly presented models in favor of familiar, yet arguably substandard methods.
+In this paper, we describe an iterative study conducted with both subject matter experts and data scientists to understand the gaps in communication between these two groups.
+We find that, while the two groups share common goals of understanding the data and predictions of the model, friction can stem from unfamiliar terms, metrics, and visualizations -- limiting the transfer of knowledge to SMEs and discouraging clarifying questions being asked during presentations.
+Based on our findings, we derive a set of communication guidelines that use visualization as a common medium for communicating the strengths and weaknesses of a model.
+We provide a demonstration of our guidelines in a regression modeling scenario and elicit feedback on their use from subject matter experts.
+From our demonstration, subject matter experts were more comfortable discussing a model's performance, more aware of the trade-offs for the presented model, and better equipped to assess the model's risks -- ultimately informing and contextualizing the model's use beyond text and numbers.